 Our group’s work has a wider scope than the original Worktown project in that we like to document community activities, voluntary groups, public services and other activities which contribute to the cultural strength and diversity of Bolton.

-We are also currently working on a community based project called Ambition for Ageing, in partnership with Bolton Community Voluntary Services, Age UK Bolton and Bolton at Home, and is targeted to the Halliwell, Crompton, Tonge and Haulgh wards.
+Our second project were are working on a community based project called Ambition for Ageing, in partnership with Bolton Community Voluntary Services, Age UK Bolton and Bolton at Home, and is targeted to the Halliwell, Crompton, Tonge and Haulgh wards.

 The programme is aimed at older people and seeks to built new and strengthen existing community groups by providing small, but significant grants that enable these groups to develop their activities and networks.